 What about a “Christian” rock band?

 But during the later stages of this band, he became saved.
 I mean REALLY became saved.
 Not like what I thought being saved was.
 Certainly not my “modern day Christian”, nonsense.
 But he became saved to the point of conforming his life to God’s Word.
 He was going to church.
 He was serving.
 He was changing before my very eyes.
 “What in the world is going on here?”
 Eventually, it got to a point where God convicted him of being in the band.
 So he left.
 I stayed for several months longer until the other guitar player quit.
 So once the band was finished I was sitting around wondering what I was going to do next.
-I had an offer to join the guitar player and go out on “tour” in the new band he was in.
+I had an offer to join the guitar player and go out on tour with the new band he was in.

 I almost accepted the offer.
 To this day, I really don’t know what exactly kept me from joining that band.
-But I know WHO kept me from it.
+But I do know Who kept me from it.
 And I’m forever grateful because my wife and I have talked about where I would be today had God not intervened.
 With the road I was on at that time I would probably be single, a drug addict and nowhere near a church, and probably dead.

 But, Douglas calls me up one night after a failed Christian band experience of his own and asks me “How would you like to start a Christian Rock band?”
 My heart leaped at the idea of it.
 “Absolutely” was my response.
 Yet I didn’t know exactly why.
 I just knew deep down that it was the right choice.
 That decision was a turning point for me and birthed the beginning of my REAL relationship with God.
 The name of the band was Driven Beyond and God used it for a few years to reach the youth in my hometown area.